The Hamptons voted 1# for family, artists and freelance writers, like myself.

-The Sag Harbor Whaling Museum- While here my family and I visited The Sag Harbor Whaling Museum.
-The museum helped to shed light on the people and cultures of its time.
-The museums artifacts stem from tools, toys, and paintings used by natives and early settlers.
-The museum’s host was very kind and even provided us with an interesting scavenger hunt for my younger son to do while touring the museum.
-He earned a prize at the end of our tour.
+While here we visited the, The Sag Harbor Whaling Museum.
+The museum helped to shed light on the people and cultures of past times.
+The museums’ artifacts stem from tools, toys, and paintings from natives and early settlers.
+The museum’s host was very kind, in giving my younger son an artifact hide and seek activity in which, he earned a prize at the end of our tour.
 (The Sag Harbor Whaling Museum 200 Main Street, 631-725-0770)

 The Hamptons golden sandy beaches is a striking reserve and extremely popular amongst New Yorkers.
 My favorite is Coppers Beach, stunning views of the Atlantic Ocean and never overcrowded makes it a great place to cool off in summer.
 The Hamptons have many public and private beaches be sure to check with town officials concerning beech parking passes.

 Though Montauk is only a half-hour drive away; it’s a utopia, all of its own.
 Montauk is a water town so many activities require a boat.
 If you want to go jet skiing on the Montauk River, head to Uihlein’s.
 Climb aboard one of the many family size fishing boats and enjoy the breeze through your hair.